 We have presented a MDSS tool based on GDM models as a Web 2.0 service related with e-commerce and collective intelligence that is represented with incomplete FLPRs.
 This tool uses the advantages of M-Internet communication technologies to advise the customer in their m-commerce experiences and improves the customer satisfaction with the decision of purchase in anytime and anywhere.
 We have used smartphones as device to send the experts' preferences but the structure of the prototype is designed to use any mobile device as PDAs.

 Acknowledgements

-The word Acknowledgements This paper has been developed with FEDER funds, PETRI project (PET2007-0460) and FUZZYLING project (TIN2007-61079).
+This paper has been developed with financing of andalucian excellence project (TIC05299), FEDER funds in PETRI project (PET2007-0460) and FUZZYLING project (TIN2007-61079).